 ICAT integrates guidance, capacity building and knowledge sharing to engage countries in the use of a common framework to assess the impacts of their policies and actions and report progress, fostering greater transparency, effectiveness and ambition.
 The Initiative will improve the availability and quality of data and enable countries to promote efficient, cost-effective policies.
 The Initiative will also provide a platform for countries to share lessons learned and build mutual confidence in their climate actions.

 Solar Electric Light Fund (SELF)

-In collaboration with technical experts from around the world, the initiative is developing a series of guidance for countries to use to transparently measure and assess the impacts of climate policies and actions.
-This includes guidance for measuring the effects of policies and actions on reducing greenhouse gas emissions, adapting to climate change, responding to sustainable development needs and driving transformational change.
+In collaboration with technical experts from around the world, the Initiative is developing a series of assessment guides for countries to use to transparently measure and assess the impacts of climate policies and actions.
+This includes methodologies for measuring the effects of policies and actions on reducing greenhouse gas emissions, adapting to climate change, responding to sustainable development needs and driving transformational change.

-The guidance will accommodate different needs and national circumstances to ensure it is widely applicable and broadly supported.
-It builds on existing methods and approaches, such as the Policy and Action Standard (WRI/Greenhouse Gas Protocol) and other Related Guidance.
+The methodologies will accommodate different needs and national circumstances to ensure it is widely applicable and broadly supported.
+It builds on existing methods and approaches, such as the Policy and Action Standard (WRI/Greenhouse Gas Protocol) and other Related Guides.

 UN Women/Gaganjit Singh